briancolemannet/aspnetcore-staticfiles/README.md

 of AspNetCore (RC2 is the current version) is not as feature rich as the NPM echosystem, I think it is a giant step in the right direction, IMHO.

+## Help

+I need to mention that I used [Bobby Johnson's](https://stackoverflow.com/cv/notmyself) [blog post](http://iamnotmyself.com/blog/2016/05/19/building-a-static-file-server-in-asp-net-core-rc2-with-the-cli "Building a Static File Server in ASP.NET Core RC2 with the CLI") as a reference when I got stuck a few times in the process.

+## Hype

-I am very excited to see where this goes in the future!
+I am very excited to see where [DotNetCore](https://github.com/dotnet/core) and [AspNetCore](https://github.com/aspnet/Home) go in the future!

+## Who

 Brian